WooChan-Noh/FaceDetectionTrip/README.md

 ###### SocketClient.cs
 + I made a few minor modifications to automate the process (means `facemeshToObj.py` in facemesh - not `SockeClient.cs`)
  _(Renaming files, Changing paths, and Adding a few lines of code to communicate with Unity)_
-_**PLEASE check out the original faecemesh project** : https://github.com/apple2373/mediapipe-facemesh_
+_**PLEASE check out the original faecemesh project** : [Original Github](https://github.com/apple2373/mediapipe-facemesh)_
-+ Communication code is almost identical to the referenced project : https://github.com/off99555/Unity3D-Python-Communication
++ Communication code is almost identical to the referenced project : [Original Github](https://github.com/off99555/Unity3D-Python-Communication)
 + Model generation results are stored in `facemesh/result`
 + Pass the name of the photo as a string to the Python program
 + Python program send a "model generation complete" message to Unity